-To get exponential decay of correlations (Theorem~\ref{main}), we shall need to consider in Section~\ref{theend} a Banach space $\widehat \cB\subset \cB$ corresponding to $\oldq>0$ very small, and $\oldbeta <1$ very close to $1$ (we can maintain the values of $\oldp$ and $\gamma$).
+To get exponential decay of correlations (Corollary~\ref{truemain}), we shall need to consider in Section~\ref{theend} a Banach space $\widehat \cB\subset \cB$ corresponding to $\oldq>0$ very small, and $\oldbeta <1$ very close to $1$ (we may take $\oldp\le 1/3$ and take smaller $\gamma$ if needed).
 However, the non-essential spectra of $\cR$ on the Banach spaces $\cB$ and $\widehat \cB$ corresponding to these different parameters coincide (see e.g. \cite[App.
 A]{BT}, using that the spaces $\widehat \cB\subset \cB$ are continuously embedded in $(C^{1/4}(\Omega_0))^*$, while their intersection $\widehat \cB$ is a Banach space dense in $\cB$, recalling \eqref{smallspace}), so the final spectral result also holds on the space $\cB$ for $\frac{1}{\oldbetaparam} =\frac{1}{2}$, $\oldp=\frac{1}{3}$, $\oldq= \frac{1}{6}$, $\gamma = \frac{1}{6}$.
-Note finally that the choice of homogeneity layer decay also affects the constants in the approximate foliation constructed in Section~\ref{Lipschitz} and used to prove Lemma~\ref{dolgolemma} and thus Theorem~\ref{main}.
+Note finally that the choice of homogeneity layer decay also affects the constants in the approximate foliation constructed in Section~\ref{Lipschitz} and used to prove Lemma~\ref{dolgolemma} and thus Theorem~\ref{main} and its corollary.
 The choice of homogeneity layers made there is independent from the one used to get Corollary~\ref{CorLY}, and in any case taking $1<\chi <2$ close to $1$ will in fact give a better exponent for the foliations in Section~\ref{Lipschitz} and Remark ~\ref{rem:foliation} . \end{remark}